Greatest Hits 1976–1986: Background

 Ultimate ownership of Elton John's recordings had always rested with the artist's British labels.
 Hence DJM/This Record Company Ltd. owned all of John's recorded output up to and including 1976's Here and There while John's own royalty collection company (alternately called "Sackville" and "Happenstance") owned the recordings from 1976's "Don't Go Breaking My Heart" single and Blue Moves album onwards, which were released outside North America by The Rocket Record Company.

 However, in the United States and Canada, this was obscured by the labels distributing the same material locally.
 MCA and its subsidiaries released all of the artist's product up through 1980's 21 at 33 (though Blue Moves had also borne the Rocket logo), resuming with 1987's Live in Australia with the Melbourne Symphony Orchestra while Geffen released everything from 1981's The Fox through 1986's Leather Jackets.

 1977's Greatest Hits Volume II collection had, on both sides of the Atlantic, included material owned by both British proprietors.
 This had required an agreement between DJM and The Rocket Record Company in the UK, but not in North America where all recordings in question were under MCA anyway.
-Geffen's "Volume 3" compilation had simply picked up where its predecessor had left off.
+Geffen's Greatest Hits Vol. 3 compilation had simply picked up where its predecessor had left off.

 In 1992, Elton John signed to PolyGram Records worldwide.
 The deal gave PolyGram the rights to all of John's pre-1976 recordings (as well as his future output once his then-current MCA contract was satisfied).
 This meant that Greatest Hits Volume II could no longer be presented as before.
 Two years before, MCA had acquired Geffen Records.